Board Members in the IEF

 In his spare time, Ken enjoys walking and music and is a keen bridge player.

-Sorcha has worked at Allstate Northern Ireland for over 20 years, joining as a graduate developer and holding leadership roles in operations and security before heading up the Risk & Compliance and Administrative Services teams, with responsibility for risk management, business conduct and ethics.
+Sorcha is a graduate of Trinity College Dublin and Queen’s University Belfast and has worked at Allstate Northern Ireland for over 20 years, joining as a graduate developer and holding senior leadership roles in operations and security before heading up the Risk & Compliance, Administrative and Legal Services teams, with responsibility for data privacy, risk management and regulatory compliance.

-She is involved in a number of diversity and inclusion initiatives at Allstate NI including being a member of the Diversity and Inclusion steering group and the Women in Technology at Allstate network.
-Outside of Allstate, she is Chair of the Board of Governors of Lough View Integrated Primary and Nursery School and is a Diversity Buddy for Diversity Mark NI.
+Sorcha is involved in a number of diversity and inclusion initiatives at Allstate NI including being a member of the Diversity and Inclusion steering group and the Women in Technology at Allstate network.
+She has spoken on the topic of inclusive diversity as a guest lecturer at Ulster University as well as at Digital DNA Belfast.

 As an official in the Northern Ireland Civil Service, Barbara McAtamney has held a range of legislative, policy, operational, and programme/project management roles, including Departmental Assembly Liaison Officer whilst in the Justice Minister’s Office.
 During this time she has worked closely with Ministers, special advisors, political representatives, policy advisors from a variety of Departments, councils, a range of arms-length bodies and voluntary and community groups.